danipragustia/0x4/about.md

 Best way to contact me is email, if you want send me GPG-mail, you can send me your key and I'll do it too.
 For XMPP you need client support OMEMO.
 - E-Mail / XMPP : danipragustia [at] disroot [dot] org
 - Mastodon : danipragustia [at] niu [dot] moe

+For the note, I am not read public mail often, unless we have conversation before.
+But I would read it when I have time.

+If you use Gm4il or <a href="https://github.com/mailcow/mailcow-dockerized/issues/2851" rel="noopener noreferrer" target="_blank">Hotm4il</a>, sometimes mail would to send to spam.